 - Entrance requirements for our BA Physics/MPhys/MPhysPhil courses are as follows:

-- A-levels: A*AA (with the A* in Physics, Mathematics or Further Mathematics)
+- A-levels: A*AA (with an A* in Physics, Mathematics, or Further Mathematics)

 - Advanced Highers: AA/AAB